Explore the Rockefeller Parkway and Flagg Ranch

 The parkway provides a natural link between the two national parks and contains features characteristic of both areas.
 In the parkway, the Teton Range ramps down a gentle slope at its northern end, while rocks born of volcanic flows from Yellowstone line the Snake River and form outcrops scattered atop hills and ridges.Flagg Ranch is situated two miles south of Yellowstone and six miles north of Grand Teton in the John D. Rockefeller, Jr. Memorial Parkway.
 Flagg Ranch sits near the banks of the northern section of the Snake River.
 A variety of activities and services can be found at Flagg Ranch.
 Stay the night at the lodge or campground, grab a meal, fish the river, or go for a hike.

 Stop by the Information StationThe Flagg Ranch Information Station is the first stop for visitors traveling south from Yellowstone.
 Stop by to ask questions, receive maps, and plan your trip in Grand Teton National Park.

-During the peak season, volunteers staff this small wooden cabin.
-Facilities include a small information and sales area, exhibits depicting the Rockefeller legacy, and restrooms.
+During the peak season, park rangers and volunteers are available in this small wooden cabin.
+Facilities include a small information desk, exhibits depicting the Rockefeller legacy, and restrooms.

 Drive Grassy Lake RoadGrassy Lake Road connects Flagg Ranch to Ashton, Idaho.
 The road parallels the Snake River for the first couple of miles, and heads into adjoining US Forest Service Land.
 Grassy Lake is accessible about 11 miles from Flagg Ranch.